magical/ps/README.md

 `ps` is a small program which demonstrates how to use the Windows API to enumerate and inspect processes.

-`ps` was tested with Go 1.6, and should work with any later version.
+`ps` was tested with Go 1.6 on Windows 10.
+It should work with any later version of Go.
+It will not work on operating systems other than Windows.

 Installation
 ------------